TGIF (TV programming block): Change/end of first run (1996–2000)

-As a result of the overhaul to cater to a new audience, longtime TGIF staples Family Matters and Step by Step – both of which had been experiencing steadily declining ratings for the past few seasons – were cancelled.
-The former two would be revived by CBS, where they would serve as the linchpins for a new, competing block airing on the same night, the CBS Block Party.
-(Because ABC chose to delay its sixth season to accommodate Sabrina and Clueless on the TGIF lineup, the seventh [and final] season of Step by Step premiered on CBS only five weeks after its sixth season finale, the show’s final original ABC broadcast, aired on August 15.)
-That block, which aired during the 1997–98 season, failed with both the lineup and all four of its shows (including The Gregory Hines Show and another Miller-Boyett series that joined Family Matters and Step by Step, the Bronson Pinchot vehicle Meego) only lasting one season.
+As a result of the overhaul to cater to a new audience, longtime TGIF staples Family Matters and Step by Step – both of which had been experiencing steadily declining ratings since the 1994-95 season – were cancelled.
+Warner Bros.
+Television quickly cut a deal to move the two shows to CBS for the 1997–98 season, where they would serve as the linchpins for a new, competing family-oriented block managed with Warner Bros. and Miller-Boyett airing on the same night, the CBS Block Party.
+That block failed to boost CBS's fortunes on Friday nights, with both the lineup and all four of its shows (including the Bronson Pinchot vehicle Meego—which joined the two fellow Miller-Boyett series that were central to the new lineup—and The Gregory Hines Show) only lasting one season.

-The success of Sabrina the Teenage Witch prompted ABC to surround it and Boy Meets World with other supernatural-themed shows as part of "the new TGIF" for the 1997–98 season.
-The two sitcoms containing such elements added to replace Family Matters and Step by Step were You Wish, a series from Boy Meets World creator/showrunner Michael Jacobs about a genie living with a family; and Teen Angel, centering on a teenager who died during an eating challenge and returns to Earth as his best friend's guardian angel.
-Neither show was as endearing with audiences as the TGIF shows that earned long runs in previous years, and were also disliked by critics, even with the return of Maureen McCormick (formerly Marcia Brady) and the addition of established sitcom star Jerry Van Dyke (who, unusually, had supporting roles on both new shows) to the network's Friday night lineup.
+The success of Sabrina the Teenage Witch prompted ABC to surround it and Boy Meets World with two other supernatural-themed shows as part of "the new TGIF" for 1997–98.
+The fantasy sitcoms joining the lineup that fall were You Wish, a series from Boy Meets World creator/showrunner Michael Jacobs about a genie (John Ales) living with a family; and Teen Angel, centering on a teenager (Mike Damus) who died during an eating challenge that returns to Earth as his best friend's (Corbin Allred) guardian angel.
+Neither show was as endearing with audiences as the TGIF shows that earned long runs in previous years, and were also disliked by critics, even with the return of Maureen McCormick (known for her earlier role as Marcia Brady on The Brady Bunch) and the addition of established sitcom star Jerry Van Dyke (coming off his role as Luther Van Dam in the long-running ABC comedy Coach and who, unusually, had supporting roles on both new shows) to the network's Friday night lineup.